Please click on below questions to see the answers.

 Do I have to set-up an account?

 Yes.
-In order to enroll in a class, purchase products, and view the most up to date class schedules, you must have an active Waterbabies account.
+In order to enroll in a class you must have an active Waterbabies account in our registration system.
+To set-up an account, click here

 How and when can I enroll in a class?

-Early and Open enrollments take place approximately one month prior to the upcoming session.
-All upcoming session information including Early/Open enrollment dates, Loyalty Levels, and class schedules, can be located on our website home page www.waterbabiesusa.com
+Generally, enrollment for all classes takes place approximately one month prior to the upcoming session.
+All upcoming session information including enrollment dates and class schedules, can be found on our Class Schedule

 How do I cancel my enrollment?